sandalle/minecraft_bigreactor_control/README.md

 	- Just use first Control Rod level for entire reactor, they are no longer treated individually in BR 0.3
 	- Allow for one monitor for n number of reactors and m number of turbines
 	- Auto-adjust turbine flow rate by 25 mB to keep rotor speed at 900 or 1,800 RPM.
+	- Clicks on monitors relate to what the monitor is showing (e.g. clicking on reactor 1's display won't modify turbine 1's nor reactor 2's values)

+- 0.3.2
+	- Allow for rod control to override (disable) auto-adjust via UI (Rhonyn)

 - 0.3.1
 	- Add fuel consumption per tick to display